top of page

 Tali Grinshpan

 Born and raised in Tel Aviv, Israel, Tali earned a B.A. and M.A. in Business and Psychology from Tel Aviv University.
-In 2004, she moved to the USA, and currently resides in Walnut Creek, California.
+In 2004, she moved to the USA and currently resides in Walnut Creek, California.

-Her work was selected as a finalist at The International Exhibition of Glass Kanazawa Japan in 2016.
-She is the first prize winner of The Glass Prize 2017 international competition, UK.
-Her work was selected for the New Glass Review 39, publishes by Corning Museum of Glass.
-In 2019 her second solo exhibition “Longing for the (Home)land” opened at Bullseye Gallery in the Bay Area, California.
-In February 2020 she has curated an exhibition called “Particles” at Abrams Claghorn Gallery in Albany, CA. In 2022 her piece “Homeland I” won the first place at the Glass Art Society exhibition at the Museum of Glass in Tacoma, WA.
+In 2017, she held her first solo exhibition, "Of Innocence and Experience", at Abrams Claghorn Gallery in Albany, California.
+In 2019 her second solo exhibition “Longing for the (Home)Land” opened at Bullseye Gallery in the Bay Area, California.
+In February 2020 she curated “Particles”, an exhibition at Abrams Claghorn Gallery in Albany, CA. In 2022 her piece “Homeland I” won the first place at the Glass Art Society exhibition at the Museum of Glass in Tacoma, WA.

 bottom of page